vic-ma/howtodismantle.github.io/_posts/2025-05-12-Print-Charming-How-ZPL-Turns-Your-Bixolon-XD5-40-into-a-Label-Wizard.md

 ^XZ
 {% endhighlight %}

-Here's the Building Blocks code that executes when the user presses the **Print Label** button.
+Here's the Building Blocks code that executes when the user presses the **Print Label** button:

 ![image](/assets/2025-05-12/050.png)